maufadel/sw-energy-benchmark/README.md

 - Access to a SLURM cluster with GPU nodes
 - `uv` installed (see Install section above)
 - A Hugging Face token in a `.env` file at the project root (see bare metal instructions above)
+- A config.yaml, setting the parameters to use for the run including model(s), rate of requests for the server scenario, number of iterations, and other settings.
+The already included file config-v2.yaml can be used for this purpose.

 ### Basic usage
 ```bash